creativecreatorormaybenot/clock/README.md

     - Capture using `flutter screenshot --type=skia --observatory-uri=..` .

   + Mention `RenderObject.isRepaintBoundary` for performance optimizations (did not use raster caching) and `RepaintBoundary` for widgets.

+    - Show illustrations with the **repaint rainbow** enabled.

+  + Can also play with commenting components out from the paint order.

   + Add an "Everything is implicitly animated" screen recording, where the model values are modified programmatically.